Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields: Inductive participation ratio of grAl nanostrip

 \section{Inductive participation ratio of grAl nanostrip}

-The two main inductive contributions in each grAl resonator arise from the kinetic inductance of the grAl strip $L\mathrm{_{strip}}$, which constitutes the source of non-linearity in the grAlPA, and the inductance of the capacitor pads $L\mathrm{_{pads}}$, which gives a negligible contribution to non-linearity (cf \cref{fig_design}(b) and (c)).
+The two main inductive contributions in each grAl resonator arise from the kinetic inductance of the grAl strip $L\mathrm{_{strip}}$, which constitutes the source of non-linearity in the grAlPA, and the inductance of the capacitor pads $L\mathrm{_{pads}}$, which gives a negligible contribution to non-linearity (cf Fig. 1(c) and (d) in the main text).
 The geometric inductance is two orders of magnitude smaller and we neglect it.
 To extract an estimation of the sheet inductance $L\mathrm{^k_\square}$ of grAl, we use Mattis-Bardeen formula \cite{Tinkham}

 where $R\mathrm{_\square}$ = $\rho/t$ is the sheet resistance and $\rho$ the resistivity of the grAl film, $t$ is the thickness of the film and $\Delta$ is its superconducting gap estimated from Ref.~\cite{Levy-Bertrand2019}.
 The grAl strip accounts for 35~squares of sheet inductance, which gives $L\mathrm{_{strip}}$ = 4.20 nH.
 Using finite element method (FEM) simulations we obtain $L\mathrm{_{pads}} \approx$~1~nH.
-Consequently, the inductance participation ratio of the grAl central line $p$~=~$L\mathrm{_{strip}}/(L\mathrm{_{strip}}+L\mathrm{_{pads}})$ is approximately 80\%.
+Consequently, the inductance participation ratio of the grAl central line $p$~=~$L\mathrm{_{strip}}/(L\mathrm{_{strip}}+L\mathrm{_{pads}})$ is approximately~80\%.